Lazy Bee Scripts

 Full-Length Plays

-Nay.
-Remember Me!
-A Comic Play about Shakespeare and the printing of his plays in 1623.
-2023 will mark the 400th Anniversary of the Publishing of the First Folio!
+"Nay, Remember Me!"
+"Nay, Remember Me!"
+A Comedy-Drama about Shakespeare and the printing of his plays in 1623.

 Full-Length Plays